Kerri Quinn

-Kerri Quinn (born c.
-1977) is an actress and singer from Northern Ireland.
+Kerri Quinn is an actress and singer from Northern Ireland.
 On television, she is known for her roles in Coronation Street and Hope Street.

-Biography

-Early life and career
+Early life and education

-At the age of 13, Quinn started singing in bands.
+At the age of 13, Kerri Quinn started singing in bands.
 That gave her a boost in confidence, which prompted her to take on acting lessons.

 Quinn followed theatre studies at the Belfast Institute of Further and Higher Education (BIFHE) and went on to graduate with a Bachelor of Arts honours degree at Queen's University Belfast in 2004.
 She didn't go on with the studies, bored with writing essays, but instead chose to learn the art hands on, in the theatre.

+Career

+Live performance

-Quinn thinks she's lucky to be one of the few theatre talents that got a series of roles.
-Her skills as a musician, certainly helped with that.
-She performed in bands, as an in house singer, and toured pubs and clubs with an ABBA tribute band.
-Some of the interesting theatre pieces she played in, are the musicals West Side Story (2006) and Dancing Shoes (The George Best Story, 2010), the rock-and-play Huzzies (2012) and The Threepenny Opera (2018).
+Quinn performed in bands, as an in-house singer, and toured pubs and clubs with an ABBA tribute band.
+She also played in musicals such West Side Story (2006) and Dancing Shoes (The George Best Story, 2010), the rock-and-play Huzzies (2012) and The Threepenny Opera (2018).

 Radio and podcasts

 At the end of 2023 Quinn made her first appearance as a radio narrator.
 It was in the BBC miniseries The Mystery of Mount Stewart, about a boat that sank on Strangford Lough in April 1895.
 Theresa, Lady Londonderry had lend her sailing boat to her senior servants, as a treat.
 The series tries to uncover what happened to the boat and its eight passengers that went missing.

 In 2024 Quinn starred in the RTÉ comical radio drama Helen Wheels by Fion Foley.
 Helen is the mother of a bicycle courier, working for a food delivery company, at the height of the COVID-19 pandemic in Belfast.
 When she finds drugs in her son's delivery bag, she decides to step in and go on a ride herself.
 The programme won the 2024 IMRO Radio Award in the category Speech Drama.